Should you give your kids an early inheritance?

 For instance, if your son's startup requires seed money to beat the competition to market and other investors are hard to come by, giving him his entire inheritance early might make a lot of sense.
 You'll get the satisfaction of seeing him invest in his future.
 And he won't have to defer his dream.

 But consider, too, how your other children might feel about your gift and what their immediate needs are.
-Try to talk with everyone, and make it clear that giving now could affect how much they will receive later on, through your will and/or other certain estate planning instruments.
+Try to talk with everyone, and make it clear that giving now could affect how much they will receive later on, through your will and/or other estate planning instruments.

 "For some people, the best approach may be to give both now and later," Galinskaya adds.
 "This provides you the flexibility to start small, see what your children do with these gifts and adjust your giving as you go.
 If you choose to leave an inheritance through your estate plan as well, you can do so with added clarity, increasing the probability that your gift will be productive."